karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

 -   The regular release cadence encourages developers to continuously adopt new practices and tools, mitigating the risks of long periods of stagnation.

-### Sharing your thoughts!
+## Sharing your thoughts!
 What do you think about the importance of backward compatibility?
-Java being 30 years?
+Java being 30 years old?
 The future of Enterprise software?
 I would love to discuss this with you.
 [Contact me](/people/ixchel) via social media.